SeldonIO/seldon-core/ansible/README.md

 The ecosystem setup can be parametrized by providing extra Ansible variables, e.g. using `-e` flag to `ansible-playbook` command.

-For example run the following from the ansible folder:
+For example run the following from the `ansible/` folder:
 ```bash
 ansible-playbook playbooks/setup-ecosystem.yaml -e full_install=no -e install_kafka=yes
 ```